 • An additional foam core board is useful to create a fake wall at the back of your scene.

-• You may also need sticky putty, masking tape and small bulldog clips to create your scene.
+• You may also need sticky putty, masking tape and spring clamps to create your scene.

-• The standard size is 60 x 90 cm or 2 x 3 ft.
+• The standard size of 60 x 90cm or 2 x 3ft is the most commonly purchased.
 This is large enough for small products and food whether you want angled shots or flat lays and most scenes can be accommodated with this size.
-They are large enough to be clamped or taped up at one end to give a seamless background to your shots, and small enough to be easily rolled, transported and stored.
+This size can be clamped or taped up at one end to give a seamless background to your shots, and is small enough to be easily rolled, transported and stored.
 Our 6-way phone stand fits over the top perfectly.

-• When it comes to backdrops- bigger is better!
+• When it comes to backdrops, bigger is better.
 80 x 120cm is an ideal size for food and product shoots, giving you more creative and compositional freedom.

-• Businesses that video or photograph top down shots of cookery tend to purchase larger sizes, up to 120 x 120 cm, to allow a bit more space to spread out during the process.
+• Businesses that video or photograph top down shots of cookery tend to purchase larger sizes, 100 x 150cm or 120 x 120cm, to allow a bit more space to spread out during the process.

-• 1.5 x 2m is a great size for single person 3/4 portraits or headshots.
+• 1.5 x 2.5m is a great size for single person 3/4 portraits or headshots.
 It is also a great size for newborn shoots, either front on or overhead shots.

 • Businesses that photograph larger item have purchased even bigger sizes, to suit their needs.
-Please enquire about these larger sizes which are plain white blackout material so will not let light through when hung.
-The reverse side is grey..
+Enquire for custom size backdrops.

 Custom designs are the perfect solution to boost your brand identity.
 We can print plain colours of your choice, your own images, or we can customise one of the designs that we already have.